 Paul Johnson Chief Executive Officer of Power Metal Resources plc commented:

-The Alamo gold project is a package of mining claims covering an area of approximately 946 acres and is situated in west-central Arizona, USA.
+The Alamo Gold Project is a package of mining claims initially covering an area of approximately 766 acres and is situated in west-central Arizona, USA.
 The Project was originally identified as prospective for gold following the discovery of native gold nuggets (the “Nuggets”) near surface in numerous locations within the Project boundaries.

 The geological environment supports further exploration to investigate the source of the nugget gold and the potential for a large mineralised gold system.
 In addition, the region in which the Project is situated is prospective for precious and base metals, with regional mines that have produced silver, lead, gold, zinc and copper.